Pramod-saini/Hotel-managment/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/21adf1be-efc3-49c4-86a1-8892fbe04d72) and click on Share -> Publish.
+Simply open [Hotel](https://projects/21adf1be-efc3-49c4-86a1-8892fbe04d72) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my Hotel project?

 Yes, you can!